adwait1-g/adwait1-g.github.io/_posts/2018-08-12-introduction-to-x86-assembly-programming.md

 *   Addressing capacity was increased 16 fold.
 This became such a huge hit because programmers could use 16 times memory than what they were using before.

-*   Segment Registers were used when Segmentation was in business, but in modern machines, it is obselete.
+*   Segment Registers were used when Segmentation was in business, but now Segmentation is out of date.
+But Segment Registers are used for special purposes.

 ### Pointers and Typecasting